aristk/static-analyser/README.md

 There is no dedicated variable declaration: if variable is not used previously, then it is just newly created.
 All variables are local and integers.

+It is possible to assign a = 1 even if a.x = 1 previously.
+Both are just not connected valid names.

 Function are [called by value](https://www.codingunit.com/c-tutorial-call-by-value-or-call-by-reference).
 [Side effect](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) could be obtained only when you modify a field of an argument: